-Through the generous support of its sponsors, the Richmond Folk Festival will fill Richmond area school auditoriums and classrooms with performances and presentations of deeply-rooted cultural expressions.
+Through the generous support of its sponsors, the Richmond Folk Festival in partnership with JAMinc will fill Richmond area school auditoriums and classrooms with performances and presentations of deeply-rooted cultural expressions.

-The American Civil War Center and the National Park Service Visitor Center
+The American Civil War Museum and the National Park Service Visitor Center

-The American Civil War Center at Historic Tredegar has waived admission fees and has extended their hours from 9 a.m. until 6 p.m. on Saturday and Sunday during the festival.
-For more information call 804.780.1865 or visit www.tredegar.org.
+The American Civil War Museum has waived admission fees and has extended their hours from 9 a.m. until 6 p.m. on Saturday and Sunday during the festival.
+For more information call 804.780.1865 or visit their website.